Does your small business have a handle on what people are saying about you online?

 For most business owners, it also really helps to know that people do have positive things to say too.
 Sometimes it can feel like you’re only hearing from whiners and perhaps no one is happy.
 The reality is often just that those who are unhappy are louder.
 It helps to remind yourself that plenty of others are quite happy with what you’re doing.

-Another advantage of listening for these more positive brand mentions is that you may be able to leverage any user-generated content you come across.
+Another advantage of listening to these more positive brand mentions is that you may be able to leverage any user-generated content you come across.
 Why not quote positive feedback, or repost photos or other positive posts?
 This helps to give your brand the “social proof” that others often look for before deciding to make a purchase.

 Imagine you are a seller of inflatable canoes.
 You set up the term “inflatable canoe” as a keyword combination to monitor and get alerted to someone asking questions about what sort of canoe to buy and what they should look out for when they purchase.

 Due to receiving an alert, you are able to jump into the conversation and provide answers to questions.
 You’re able to advise them about weight, durability, and the best type that will fold neatly into their Mini Cooper for easy transport.
-You can find out about their specific needs and give them sincere, personalized service as a result.
+You can find out about their specific needs and give them a sincere, personalized service as a result.

-The idea of monitoring product keywords is that you can jump in where there is a conversation to be had, although this works best if you come in with a genuine desire to help, rather than coming across as “salesy.”
+The idea of monitoring product keywords is that you can jump in where there is a conversation to be had, although this works best if you come in with a genuine desire to help, rather than coming across as “sales-y.”

 For a seller of services (such as coaches or consultants), you may like to monitor keywords related to a topic that you specialize in.
 You never know how being of service when someone asks for it might lead to the finding of a new customer.

 This is a great one for anyone who has ever said, “I need to create more content but I don’t know what to write about.”
-Use those topic or product keywords to monitor conversations and find out what people are asking and what they are interested in discussing about the product or topic.
+Use those topic or product keywords to monitor conversations and find out what people are asking and if they are interested in discussing the product or topic.